A New Way to Harness IoT Data from Legacy Industrial Systems

 Providing IoT connectivity for legacy PLCs enables companies to close the OT/IT gap and unlock real-time visibility into their operations.
 Previously, it used to take days or even weeks to collect data and generate operational reports from legacy industrial systems.
 With this delay, it’s often too late to handle an issue and costs can quickly escalate.
 Now, real-time insights allow businesses to timely pinpoint and act on bottlenecks to optimize processes and reduce costs.
 You probably know that in manufacturing, even a small improvement can make a big impact on the bottom line.

-Below are some of the best examples of how you can leverage PLC data to augment operational efficiency:
+How to leverage PLC data to augment operational efficiency:

 - Monitor machines and equipment and get alerts when anomalies are detected (e.g. motor overheating and excessive vibration, conveyor jams, valve/ pipelines leakage).